ralaplines1988/projects/js-code/README.md

-From top to bottom, if you don't consider hoist.
+From top to bottom, if don't consider hoist.

 ### Name Convention